 Pad Thai is a stir-fried rice pasta dish in a sweet and tangy sauce that is usually topped with fresh bean sprouts, chopped peanuts, and a lime wedge.

-In this recipe I use soy curls in place of the traditional chicken and add extra veggies!
+In this recipe, I use soy curls in place of the traditional chicken and add extra veggies!

 I Have a New Cookbook, Gluten Free Vegan Cooking in Your Instant Pot!

-This Vegan Instant Pot Pad Thai is just a taste of what’s inside.
-I have things like super easy mac and cheese, mushroom based French onion soup, Greek lentil eggplant stew, fried rice, dessert hummus, and so much more.
+I have things like super easy mac and cheese, mushroom-based French onion soup, Greek lentil eggplant stew, fried rice, dessert hummus, and so much more.

-There are one pot meals, layered recipes where you cook two recipes at the same time, and m new favorite baked beans.
+There are one-pot meals, layered recipes where you cook two recipes at the same time, and m new favorite baked beans.

 You Don’t Need to Be Gluten-Free to Enjoy My New Book!